rocky-linux/documentation/docs/guides/contribute/beginners.md

 # First time contributors guide

 _Everybody starts somewhere.
-If this is the first time you’ve contributed to open source documentation on GitHub, congratulations for taking this step.
+If this is the first time you’ve contributed to open-source documentation on GitHub, congratulations for taking this step.
 We can’t wait to see what you have to say!_

 ## Git and GitHub